43 Upper Brook Street, W1K 7QR

 “With our wine list, everything is possible!” says head sommelier, Rémi Cousin of the venerable offer at the Mayfair restaurant - at the top of its game for over 50 years.

-Michel and Albert Roux’s famous culinary bearer of the Tricolore opened in 1967 on Lower Sloane Street and relocated in 1981 to Upper Brook Street without losing a day’s trading.
-It became the first restaurant in the UK to receive a Michelin star in 1974, garlanded with three stars in 1982; today, it holds two under the tenure of Albert’s son, Michel Roux Jr, who added a bijou chef’s table.
+Until March 2020, Michel and Albert Roux’s culinary French flag-bearer hadn’t missed a day’s trading, even during the relocation from Lower Sloane Street to Upper Brook Street.
+It became the first restaurant in the UK to receive a Michelin star in 1974, rising to three in 1982; today, it holds two under the tenure of Albert’s son, Michel Roux Jr, who added a bijou chef’s table during a subtle redecoration.

-Le Gavroche has had a huge influence on the quality of food in London through a myriad of chefs who worked in the kitchens of this talent, including Monica Galetti, Rowley Leigh, Marco Pierre White, Marcus Wareing, Gordon Ramsay and Michel’s daughter, Emily who recently opened Caractère, Notting Hill with her partner, Diego Ferrari who was Head Chef at Gavroche for three years.
+Le Gavroche has had a huge influence on the quality of food in London, giving rise to chefs, Monica Galetti, Rowley Leigh, Marco Pierre White, Marcus Wareing, Gordon Ramsay and Roux’s daughter, Emily who opened Caractère, Notting Hill with partner, Diego Ferrari who was Head Chef at Gavroche for three years.

-Head Sommelier, Rémi Cousin, joined in January 2017, having begun his career at Paris’ Le Meurice, moving to Hotel du Vin York then Bristol, before joining The Fat Duck in 2008, where he put in eight years.
+Now in his third year at Le Gavroche, head sommelier, Rémi Cousin, began his career at Paris’ Le Meurice, moving to Hotel du Vin, York then Bristol, before joining The Fat Duck in 2008, where he worked for eight years.

-Running to 2,500 bins secreted wherever space allows, including the alcoves beneath the pavement, the list predominantly holds a torch over ready-to-drink icons of France from the ultimate years, with well-picked incursions from Italy and Australia.
+Running to over 2,500 bins accommodated wherever space allows, including the alcoves beneath the Mayfair pavement, the list predominantly holds a torch over ready-to-drink icons of L’Hexagone with well-picked incursions into Italy and Australia.
+Flights include Mas de Daumas Gassac, Grange des Pères, Hermitage Chave, Romanée-Conti and Taittinger Comtes de Champagne.
+Recently, Cousin increased the offer from “the very much under-rated regions” of Alsace for its grand crus, and the bounteous Loire.

 By Douglas Blyde.